neoforged/.github/primers/26.2/index.md

     - `CameraRenderState`
         - `isFrustumCaptured` - Whether the frustum has been captured.
         - `smartCull` - Whether to use smart culling.
+    - `ChunkLoadingRenderState` - The render state of the current chunks and sections being added and removed.
     - `LevelRenderState`
         - `render3dCrosshair` - Whether to render the 3d crosshair reticle.
         - `chunkSectionsToRender` is removed
         - `sectionUpdateRenderStates` - The render states of the sections to update.
         - `playerCompiledSectionCallback` - Gets the callback for when the section the player is on the client has finished loading.
-        - `addedEmptySections`, `removedEmptySections` - The changes between empty sections.
+        - `chunkLoadingRenderState` - The changes between sections and chunks.
         - `shouldResetChunkLayerSampler` - Whether the chunk layer sampler should be reset.
         - `shouldShowEntityOutlines` - Whether to show the outlines of entities.
         - `shouldResetSkyRenderer` - Whether the sky renderer should be reinitialized.